negi153/environment_setup/aws-lambda-layer/README.md

     * eg. Folder structure should look like `python/lib/python3.7/site-packages/` for layer.
 But to zip the content make folder like this `layer-temp/python/lib/python3.7/site-packages/`
     * `mkdir -p layer-temp/python/lib/python3.7/site-packages/`
+    * It's not compulsory to create this folder structure explicitly.
+In Below command `target` option can create folder structure.

 7. Install required modules.